hemashushu/practice-qemu-riscv64-write-a-minimal-linux-system/README.md

-# QEMU RISC-V 64bit - Write a minimal Linux system
+# Write a minimal RISC-V operating system based on Linux kernel

-Write simple `shell` and `init` programs, build a minimal RISC-V Linux system, and runs on the QEMU emulator.
+Write simple `shell` and `init` programs, build a minimal RISC-V operating system based on Linux kernel, and runs on the QEMU emulator.

 - - -